Behind closed doors

 in the wider community.

-The higher the person's needs,
+the person's needs,

 the more support the person needs, in fulfilling those needs.